ahmedtaeha/CSUS-B.S.-C.S./README.md

-# CSUS
+# California State University, Sacramento
-California State University, Sacramento - B.S. in Computer Science
+## Bachelor of Science in Computer Science

-CSC 35 - Fall 2022 - Devin Cook
+### Course Reviews

-  - Assembly Language - x86 - Intel Syntax
+#### CSC 35 - Fall 2022 - Instructor: Devin Cook
-  - Easy subject.
+- **Assembly Language (x86, Intel Syntax)**
-  - In person but can do all the labs & final project remotely.
+- Highlights:
-  - Attendance not mandatory but I'd recommend it.
+  - Approachable and patient teaching style.
-  - Really nice, patient and a good professor who thoroughly teaches his subject.
+  - In-person lectures with remote option for labs and project.
-  - 2 midterms and 1 final exam in person.
-Lenient Grader.
+  - Attendance not mandatory but recommended.
-  - 1 final project with 45 points of EC.
+  - Two midterms and a final exam in person, lenient grading.
-  - Confusing & odd wording for his exams.
+  - Final project with extra credit opportunities.
-  - I don't expect to need this subject in the future outside of school.
+  - Some exams have confusing wording.
-  - Just took the final, very challenging with A LOT of vocab (45 points worth), & 2 easy coding problems.
-If you focus on his study guide really well you should be fine.
-Easy class if you dont pass, it's because you didn't want to pass.
-The A is very achievable but the only thing that will hinder that are the midterms/final exam because those are the only semi challenging part of this course.
+  - Overall, an easy subject if you engage with the material.

-  - I'd take him again unless there was a professor who doesn't teach well but gives you the A with no effort.
+#### CSC 130 - Fall 2022 - Instructor: Matthew W. Phillips

-CSC 130 - Fall 2022 - Matthew W. Phillips
+- **Object-Oriented Programming (Java, Basic 2D Game Development)**
-  - Objected oriented programming using Java - Basic 2D game dev.
+- Highlights:
-  - Easy subject if you have Java experience.
+  - Ideal for students with Java experience.
-  - Attendance not mandatory.
+  - Flexible attendance; complete course remotely if preferred.
-  - In person but professor gives you the option to complete the course completely remote.
+  - Assessments include two quizzes, a midterm, and a final exam (all remote).
-  - 2 Quizzes, 1 midterm, 1 final exam, all remote.
+  - Engaging and student-focused teaching approach.
-  - Easy quizzes and exams.
+  - Manageable final project.

-  - 1 final project.
+#### CSC 131 - Fall 2022 - Instructor: Ahmed Salem
-  - Really nice and good professor who's best interest is his students success.
+- **Software Engineering in a Team Environment**
-  - Would definitely take him again.
+- Highlights:

-CSC 131 - Fall 2022 - Ahmed Salem
+  - Project-based learning with team collaboration.
-  - Sofware Engineering in a team Environment.
+  - Entirely remote with non-mandatory attendance; regular group meetings essential.
-  - You'll be working on a team project the entire semester.
+  - Instructor's engagement with students could be improved.
-  - Remote.
+  - Open-note midterm and final.
-  - Attendance not mandatory but must meet with your group remotely to work/discuss project.
+  - Course difficulty moderate, but success highly dependent on team dynamics.

-  - He doesn't care for his students.
+#### CSC 60 - Spring 2023 - Instructor: Ruthann Biel
-  - 1 midterm and 1 final.
+- **Remote Learning Experience**
-  - Exam wording is very very confusing but is open note.
+- Highlights:
-  - Easy course & medium difficulty professor.
+  - Compassionate instructor, taught remotely due to illness.
-  - I'd recommend to quickly gather good group members as soon as the professor mentions it because a good group will either make or break your semester/grade.
+  - Simple and straightforward course structure.
-  - I would not take him again.
+  - Initially mandatory attendance, later relaxed.

-CSC 60 - Spring 2023 - Ruthann Biel
+  - Independent work, no group requirement.

-  - Remote because she was sick.
+#### Physics 11A LEC & DISC - Spring 2023 - Instructor: Vera Margoniner
-  - Sweet old lady.
+- **Challenging Physics Course**
-  - 1 Midterm & 1 Final.
+- Highlights:
-  - Easy course, easy material, easy A.
+  - Rigorous curriculum with a high standard for achieving an A.
-  - Would take her again.
+  - Weekly problem-solving assignments (PCA) and homework, with additional credit.
-  - Attendance was technically mandatory and she stopped checking in like February.
+  - Regular quizzes.
-  - Worked alone entire semester, didn't need a group.
+  - Non-mandatory but recommended attendance.

-Physics 11A LEC & DISC - Spring 2023 - Vera Margoniner
+#### Physics 11A LAB - Spring 2023 - Instructor: Robert Utter
-  - Difficult A, I was the only one to receive an A on the final and I think in the class.
+- **Lab Component of Physics 11A**
-  - PCA and HW due weekly.
+- Highlights:
-  - PCA get an additional 30% on top of whatever score you receive (Maximum 100%, no EC), and HWs receive an extra 10%.
+  - Strict attendance policy with significant consequences for absences.
-  - Quizzes weekly.
+  - Importance of choosing a reliable lab group.
-  - She doesn't take attendance but i'd recommend showing up to all the classes and pay attention.
+  - Lab quizzes based on pre-lab reading.
-  - PCAs and HWs are online on Pearson.
-Don't cheat through PCA or HW's, actually solve and learn the problems.
+  - Collaborative lab reports with shared responsibilities.

-Physics 11A LAB - Spring 2023 - Robert Utter
+#### CSC 133 - Summer 2023 - Instructor: KWAN, Kin Chung
-  - Miss 3 classes and you fail everything, so attendance is mandatory.
+- **Not Recommended**
-  - Find a good lab group that can potentially carry you.
+- Highlights:
-  - Lab quiz at the beginning of every lab, so read the lab manual to get an A.
+  - Challenging teaching style with a high failure rate.
-  - You need to do 3 lab reports the entire semester, you take turns with your group mates doing a lab report.
-Make sure you get all the lab numbers/data from your lab group before anyone goes home because they can procrastinate sending you the data and force you to cram the lab report.
+  - Communication barriers and strict grading.

-CSC 133 - Summer 2023 - KWAN, Kin Chung
+  - Student complaints about fairness and teaching methods.
-  - The dog shittiest professor, stay away from him at all costs.
+  - Controversial student-instructor interactions.
-  - He enjoys failing students, I took him when it was only his second-semester teaching, and literally everyone hated him.
+  - Course includes a grading curve, but overall experience is negative.

-  - He speaks very broken English and you won't learn anything from him.
+#### CSC 134 - Summer 2023 - Instructor: Ying Jin
-  - He expects you to know 20 years of programming.
+- **Fair and Balanced Course**
-  - He clearly enjoys failing students and is paranoid about cheating.
+- Highlights:
-  - After assignments were graded, he would go back and regrade just to lower student's grades.
+  - Welcoming and understanding instructor.
-  - A few students were getting ready to report him to the CS department and school dean.
+  - Fair grading system, though multiple-choice questions can be tricky.
-  - We also caught him leaving himself good reviews on ratemyprofessor and some of our bad reviews got taken down right after he asked which one of us left him bad reviews.
-He was reporting our bad reviews trying to take them down.
+  - Study guides provided for exams.
-  - He clearly has personal issues and is taking it out on his students.
+  - No grading curve, but manageable coursework.

-  - He does curve.
+#### CSC 135 - Summer 2023 - Instructor: Parham Phoulady

-  - Pick anyone else, stay away.
+- **Demanding but Rewarding**

-CSC 134 - Summer 2023 - Ying Jin
+- Highlights:
-  - Very sweet lady.
+  - Instructor is considerate and supportive outside of class.
-  - Easy subject, easy professor, fair grading.
+  - Rigorous grading, but fair.
-  - Didn't do too well on the midterm and final because the multiple choice is tricky.
+  - Attendance optional but beneficial.
-  - Would take her again if there aren't easier professors.
+  - Study guides not always helpful.
-  - Attendance not Mandatory.
+  - No grading curve, challenging but achievable success.

-  - Exams are straight from the study guide.
+#### CSC 138 - Summer 2023 - Instructor: Michael Pierce
-  - No curve.
+- **Easiest Course at CSUS**

-CSC 135 - Summer 2023 - Parham Phoulady
+- Highlights:
-  - I liked him overall, great guy outside of school.
+  - Extremely manageable course content.
-  - Difficult grader, but he's fair and his students success is in his best interest in my opinion.
+  - Very approachable teaching style.
-  - Attendance not mandatory but I'd recommend it
+  - Course structured in a way that makes failing difficult.

-  - I didn't like the study guides for the exams.
+#### Math 35 (Equivalent at FLC using Assist.org) - Summer 2023
-  - No curve which is crazy to not have for his class.
+- **Straightforward Mathematics Course**

-CSC 138 - Summer 2023 - Michael Pierce
+- Highlights:
-  - Easiest course & professor I've taken at csus.
+  - Simple and accessible curriculum.

-  - You couldn't fail his course if you tried.
+#### CSC 137 - Fall 2023 - Instructor: Singh
-  - No curve.
+- **[Course details pending]**

-Math 35 (Equivalent at FLC using Assist.org) - Summer 2023 -
+#### CSC 177 - Fall 2023
-  - Easy.
+- **[Course details pending]**

-CSC 137 - Singh - Fall 2023
+---

-CSC 177 - - Fall 2023
+This version retains more of the specific details you provided for each course, using Markdown formatting to enhance readability and organization.